 Really, how do you describe pain?
 Sometimes doctors ask us to rate our pain on a scale from one to ten, as if that number had some reliable meaning.
-In my opinion there needs to be a more objective rating system, something comparative; like, would you...see more
+In my opinion there needs to be a more objective rating system, something comparative; like, would you trade what you’re... see more

 Hear an Excerpt